Tires are supposed to be black, but you might notice them turning brown on the side like these Michelin Pilot tires I was working on.

-That’s because tires contain Antiozonant, an ingredient that protects them from ozone which causes early tire cracking.
+Tires turn brown because they contain Antiozonant, an ingredient that protects tires from ozone which causes early tire cracking.

 I recommend washing your tires with a simple car wash soap.!
 We use Eagle One A2Z All Wheel & Tire Cleaner at the shop because it’s strong enough to clean tire grime, but not so strong that it could damage the tire or wheel coating.